webexpo/tool1/TRANSLATIONS.md

 ## Proper Nouns

+Treat the following terms and names as proper nouns in all languages.

+- Tool 1
+- Express mode
+- Extended mode

+### Untranslatable Proper Nouns

-The convention is to treat the following terms and names as untranslatable proper nouns.
+Treat the following terms and names as untranslatable proper nouns.
 Do not translate them.
+They should be written *as is* (using the Latin alphabet) whenever possible.

 - Tool 1